 1) The Official ACT Prep Guide (Informally Known as “The ACT Red Book”)

 The Official ACT Prep Guide, also known informally as “The ACT Red Book” or simply “The Red Book,” is widely considered to be the strongest ACT Prep Book on the market, in large part because it is written and sold by the actual creators of the ACT Test.
 In many ways, you can’t beat getting your information straight from the source.
-The guide also includes several, typically five, past official ACT exams to practice with.
-The guide also often provides access to online content to supplement the book itself and is the only book with information coming directly from the current test makers, which makes it an optimal choice for virtually any student preparing to take the ACT.
+The guide also includes several, typically five, practice tests that are official past ACT’s.
+It is crucial to practice with actual tests so you are the most prepared when it comes to the real thing.
+The guide also often provides access to online content to supplement the book itself.
+Online practice is invaluable, as it gives you a lot more opportunities to practice different question types, drill specific test questions, especially if you want to specifically work on Science questions, for example, or hone in on your math skills.
+Online tutorials are also super helpful if watching videos works well with your learning style.
+It is also the only book with information coming directly from the current test makers, which makes it an optimal choice for virtually any student preparing to take the ACT.

 2) ACT Prep Black Book: The Most Effective ACT Strategies Ever Published by Mike Barrett